Maria de la Pau Janer

-Maria de la Pau Janer (/ca/; born 13 January 1966 in Majorca) is a writer from Spain who works in Spanish and Catalan.
+Maria de la Pau Janer (/ca/; born 13 January 1966 in Mallorca) is a Spanish writer who works in Spanish and Catalan.
 She is a recipient of the Premio Planeta de Novela and the Ramon Llull Novel Award.

 She got her PhD degree at the University of the Balearic Islands.
 She is a member of the Associació d'Escriptors en Llengua Catalana.
 She was married to Joan Oliver Araujo.
 They divorced and then she married Joan Corbella.
 Her father, Gabriel Janer Manila, is also a well-known writer.